Nimisha88/RahiTheTraveler/README.md

 ## Limitation and Scope

 * Service worker implementation impacts the overall speed of the Application.
 It is also seen crashing application due to their ongoing bug [1790](https://github.com/GoogleChrome/workbox/issues/1790)
-* Fetching Api data is taking approx 12-15 secs to display Result/Error.
+* Fetching Api data is taking approx 12-15 secs to display Result/Error, Loading is displayed.
 * Application can be expanded to provide more destination specific information like Point of Interests and offer more managing options like storing info of hotels or via trips.